fcumlin/DNSMOSPro/README.md

 This is the official implementation of ["DNSMOS Pro: A Reduced-Size DNN for Probabilistic MOS of Speech"](https://www.isca-archive.org/interspeech_2024/cumlin24_interspeech.html).
 DNSMOS Pro is a model that takes as input a speech clip, and outputs a Gaussian mean opinion score (MOS) distribution.

-Authors: Fredrik Cumlin, Xinyu Liang
+Authors: Fredrik Cumlin, Xinyu Liang < br / >Emails: fcumlin@gmail.com, hopeliang990504@gmail.com
-Emails: fcumlin@gmail.com, hopeliang990504@gmail.com

 ## Inference